nameisvinay/DSA-journey/Trees/104_maximum-depth-of-binary-tree.md

   make sure previous problm we placed level inside root loop. for reseting for every child nodes.

 - but here we need to count depth one by one so always make an eye to place count in beginning. not wihtin loops. and count after every new root node.

+Depth first search(DFS) -

+            1. recurse both child nodes till it end. and add 1 at every step because if was 0-indexed.